magento/devdocs/src/cloud/project/magento-app-php-application.md

 ### PHP extensions

-You can enable additional PHP extensions in the `runtime:extension` section.
+You can enable or disable PHP extensions in the `runtime:extension` section.
 Also, the extensions specified become available in the Docker PHP containers.

 > .magento.app.yaml